top of page

 Crain remained the owner of the business until 1843 when James Jackson Jr. became the proprietor.
 In addition to regular boarders, Jackson began to accommodate travelers again.

-By 1847, Robert Morris had become the owner.
+By 1847, Robert F. Morris (1813-1872) had become the owner.
 Morris, a town commissioner in 1848 advertised that he was a tavern-keeper and that he had repaired and fitted up Faddis’ old stand and had a plentiful supply of liquor, including genuine and imitation French brandy, Holland gin, Jamaican rum, Switzerland Madeira, and London Porter – “a complete assortment, such as is rarely found in this market.”

 Robert Morris 5-3-1848.png